-How To Clean and Refresh Vintage Galvanized Metal
+How To Clean Galvanized Metal and Revive the Vintage Patina

-Learn how to clean and refresh vintage galvanized metal so you can enjoy it’s farmhouse style in your home decor!
+Learn how to clean and revive vintage galvanized metal so you can enjoy decorating with your vintage finds

-Vintage galvanized farmhouse items have earned their character through many years of yard work.
+Vintage galvanized farmhouse items have earned their character.
 Their rusty, crusty selves can be a little scary when you find them at a farm auction or in the basement or garage of an estate sale.
-Sometimes you even need to shake out whatever’s been living inside (or what it’s left behind;) Yes, they would be fine to plunk into the garden in this state, but I like to enjoy their worn beauty inside.
-I’ll show you How to Clean and Refresh Vintage Galvanized Metal the easy way!
+Sometimes you even need to shake out whatever’s been living inside (or what it’s left behind;) Yes, they would be fine to plunk into the garden in this state, but I like to enjoy their worn beauty inside my house!
+I’ll show you How to Clean Galvanized Metal and Revive the Vintage Patina so you can enjoy decorating with farmhouse finds indoors or out!

 How to Clean and Refresh Vintage Galvanized Metal